It can be tricky to get your hands on rabbit for raw dog food, so today I’m sharing where you can find it, along with tips of how to get a deal on it.

 Happy raw rabbit sourcing and feeding!

 Do you have any comments or questions?
 Or know of another great source for raw rabbit?
-Please leave your feedback in the comment section below!
+Please leave your feedback in the comment section below this blog post!

 - Cooling proteins for my raw dog food from Raw Feeding Miami